 Probe: Driver Error Caused Unintended Acceleration

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 As Michigan Radio's Tracy Samilton reports, it's very good news for a company still trying to rebuild its reputation.

 TRACY SAMILTON: Dean Stewart is service manager for the dealership.

 SAMILTON: NASA scientists found no evidence for those claims.
 They did find there was pedal misapplication.
 There's another way to say that.

-Mr. STEWART: Driver error.
+STEWART: Driver error.

 SAMILTON: Michelle Krebs is an auto analyst with Edmunds.

 SAMILTON: John Pottow is a law professor at the University of Michigan.

 SAMILTON: But Edmunds analyst Michelle Krebs sees a silver lining.
 She says Toyota is learning from the mistakes it made even before the recalls.

-Ms. KREBS: They didn't listen to what was going on in the United States back in Japan where all the decisions were made.
+KREBS: They didn't listen to what was going on in the United States back in Japan where all the decisions were made.
 They are trying to fix that.

 SAMILTON: For NPR News, I'm Tracy Samilton in Ann Arbor.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.